Hubert-Bonisseur/insurance-2017/README.md

 # insurance-2017

-auto insurance 2017 kaggle challenge.
+auto insurance 2017 Kaggle challenge.

 Code is in insurance.ipnyb

-Sumbmission is submission.csv
+Submission is submission.csv